Florida National Parks

 3. Canaveral National Seashore

 While we’re on the topic of totally out-of-this-world National Parks, we must mention Canaveral National Seashore.
-This national park is vital to Florida’s survival because it acts as a natural barrier to any storms that may come its way.
-Still, it’s also got something that no other national park has, a perfect view of a rocket launching site.
+This national park is vital to Florida’s survival because it serves as a natural barrier against storms that may approach.
+Still, it’s got something no other national park has: a perfect view of a rocket launch site.

 As it’s right next to the Kennedy Space Center, visitors in the park can easily take an up-close look at rockets being launched.
 Besides that, there’s the Windy Castle Trail, where you can explore hundreds of different species of birds and animals!
 A perfect middle ground between nature and cutting-edge technology.